English

 I am inspired to tell my United Farm Workers (UFW) story because of the courage of Ana Murguia and Debra Rojas in sharing their stories.
-I have translated my story into the languages of the families with whom I work in the San Antonio / Fruitvale neighborhood of Oakland.
-Please click on the language of your choice above to read my story.
+Soon I will be sharing my story on this web page.
+I am working to translate my story into the languages of the families with whom I work in the San Antonio / Fruitvale neighborhood of Oakland.

 I agree that it is appropriate to remove Cesar Chavez’s name from streets, schools and libraries, however, much deeper work is needed.
 Those of us who worked for the union 50 years ago need to examine ourselves and account for how we allowed this to happen.